pfoundation/p.foundation/messages/2025-08-07-owning_the_stack.md

 _I think this might be my fourth draft about ONS (Open Notification Service).
 The first was for the initial announcement, the second for the milestone of sending 1 billion notifications, and now this one.
 Neither of the earlier drafts made it to the website for one reason or another, so I hope this version covers everything and more._

 Before founding P Foundation, I was an early cloud adopter, going back to Google App Engine in 2008-9, and I continued to use the cloud for most projects.
-But when I started P Foundation in 2021, we made a deliberate, day‑one decision to build and operate our own infrastructure end‑to‑end: from the network layer to the hardware and, ultimately, our own data centers one day.
+But when I started P Foundation in 2021, we made a deliberate, day-one decision to build and operate our own infrastructure end-to-end: from the network layer to the hardware, and eventually run our own data centers.

 <!--truncate-->

 ## Control, Privacy, and Scale